Fill your College Details

 Types of Primitive Data Structures

-• String: Although not always considered a primitive in all languages, a string is a sequence of characters, commonly used to represent text.
+• String: A string is merely a collection of characters.
+Although a string is not usually considered a primitive in all languages, it is commonly used to represent text.

 What are the Operations on Primitive Data Structures

-Operations on primitive data structures are essential for performing calculations, storing, and retrieving data.
-Common operations include:
+Operations on primitive data types form the basis for computations, for storing and retrieving data.
+The basic operations include:

 • Assignment: Assigning a value to a primitive variable.

-• Arithmetic Operations: Performing mathematical operations such as addition, subtraction, multiplication, and division (for integer and float types).
+• Arithmetic Operations: The performing of arithmetic operations such as addition, subtraction, multiplication, and division (for integer and float primitive types).

 Advantages & Disadvantages of Primitive Data Structures

-Primitive data structures have their own set of advantages and disadvantages.
-Let us see each of them:
+Primitive data types have their own advantages and disadvantages.
+Let's look at each of them:

 Advantages